 The PHA and the owner must execute a Housing Assistance Payment (HAP) Contract (Form HUD-52641).
-The HAP contract format is prescribed by HUD.
+HUD prescribes the HAP contract format.
 See Chapter 9 for a discussion of the HUD requirements for execution of the HAP contract.

 13-I.C.
 OWNER RESPONSIBILITIES [24 CFR 982.452]